416 Ilam Road, Fendalton, Christchurch 8052

 Symptoms of Cervicogenic Headache

-What Causes These Headaches?
+What Causes Cervicogenic Headaches?

 Tiny facet joints (C2/C3) in your upper neck can get irritated and inflamed, causing pain.
-This inflammation can also irritate the nerves to these joints and the neck (Sub-occipital nerve and Optic nerve) further causing pain and driving the headache.
+This inflammation can also irritate the nerves to these joints and the neck (Sub-occipital nerve and Optic nerve), further causing pain and driving the headache.

 6 Top Tips When Suffering From Headaches